-The school ensures that the curriculum across each subject takes full advantage of opportunities to address issues of peer on peer abuse and sexual harassment and violence.
+The school ensures that the curriculum across each subject takes full advantage of opportunities to address issues of child-on-child abuse and sexual harassment and violence.
 This is tracked alongside British Values and SMSC to ensure that the curriculum supports student safety.
 Tracking can be found on the school website.

-The school trains teaching staff annually on how to include issues around peer on peer abuse and sexual harassment and violence into their lessons and staff are encouraged to take advantage of opportunities to address these issues in class.
+The school trains teaching staff annually on how to include issues around child-on-child abuse and sexual harassment and violence into their lessons and staff are encouraged to take advantage of opportunities to address these issues in class.

-The pastoral team uses assemblies to address issues around peer on peer abuse in an ageappropriate manner.
+The pastoral team uses assemblies to address issues around child-on-child abuse in an age-appropriate manner.